stfc/PSyclone/doc/user_guide/psy_data.rst

     :members:

 It is very similar to the profile transformation and kernel extraction transformations.
-Those transforms insert a special node into the AST, which at code creation time will generate the code to give access to the data fields.
+These transforms insert a special node into the AST, which at code creation time will generate the code to give access to the data fields.
 Both profile and kernel extraction nodes use ``PSyDataNode`` as a base class, which will create the PSyData calls as described above.
-The difference is that those classes will provide different parameters to the ``PSyDataNode``, resulting in different code being created:
+The difference is that these classes will provide different parameters to the ``PSyDataNode``, resulting in different code being created: